Bora Ayhan

 2024-2025

 Following on my FIRST Lego League experience, I decided to join a FIRST Robotics Competition (FRC) team — Team 4293 Komodo.
-Working on Jacques and Nautilus (a previous year's robot, repurposed as a testbench)
+Working on Jacques and Nautilus (a previous year's robot, repurposed as a testbench), I implemented software alignment algorithms.

 Winter 2024

 An LLM-powered smart assistant running locally on an old laptop.
 It can do anything from reading emails to creating to-do list items based on .
-The photo above shows one of the funny conversations I've had.
+The photo above shows one of the funny outputs it's provided.
 Just like any story, however, there's a context.
 I was testing its adherence to structured outputs, with an answer of strictly 'yes' or 'no'.

 - Each input/output handler (LLM, TTS, STT, etc) is offline and secure, since they are locally hosted and open-source.